shaoweilin/shaoweilin.github.io/_posts/2020-10-23-machine-learning-with-relative-entropy.md

 2.  holding $$Q$$ constant while minimizing over $$\theta$$;
 3.  repeat.

 In information geometry [A95], the first step is called _exponential projection_ (e-projection) while the second step is called _mixture projection_ (m-projection) (of the log-likelihood, as opposed to minimization of the relative entropy).
-This _exponential-mixture algorithm_ (em algorithm) is also related to the _Expectation-Maximization algorithm_ (EM algorithm) [DLR77].
+This _exponential-mixture algorithm_ (em algorithm) is also related to the _expectation-maximization algorithm_ (EM algorithm) [DLR77].

 Sometimes, the variational parameter $$Q(Z\vert X)$$ is constrained to a space of tractable conditional distributions, or a space of distributions for which the maximization step has an exact solution.
 In these cases, the optimal value of $$H_{Q\Vert P_\theta}(Z, X)$$ may not equal the optimal value of $$H_{Q_* \Vert P_\theta}(X)$$, but it will be an upper bound to the latter.
 The em algorithm becomes an approximate inference technique, because it minimizes an upper bound and not the desired relative entropy itself.